MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/performance-diagnostics.md

 Use the Performance Diagnostics tool to identify and troubleshoot performance issues on your Azure virtual machine (VM) in one of two modes:

-- **Continuous diagnostics (preview)** is a lightweight process that collects data at five-second intervals and reports insights about resource usage every five minutes.
+- **Continuous diagnostics (preview)** collects data at five-second intervals and reports actionable insights about resource usage every five minutes.
 - **On-demand diagnostics** helps you troubleshoot an ongoing performance issue with more in-depth data, insights, and recommendations based on data collected at a single point in time.

 Performance Diagnostics stores all insights and reports in a storage account, which you can configure for short data retention to minize costs.